meta-models/meta-oss-cookbook/inference-server/llama-cpp.md

 ### 1. Get llama.cpp

-You can install pre-built llama binary with this command, it automatically downloads the one for your platform.
+You can install a pre-built llama binary with this command, which automatically downloads the correct one for your platform.

 ```bash
 curl -LsSf https://llama.app/install.sh | sh